Guidelines for Contributors

 All materials—queries, manuscripts, photos and artwork—are reviewed on speculation.
 We report on queries usually within four weeks and on manuscripts usually within four to eight weeks.

-We are not responsible for unsolicited materials.
+We are not responsible for maintaining, tracking or returning unsolicited materials.